manishchetpalli/AnalyticsWithManish/docs/kafka/iq.md

 !!!- info "55.
 What is meant by the Kafka schema registry?"
     For both the producers and consumers associated with a Kafka cluster, a Schema Registry is present, which stores Avro schemas.
 Avro schemas allow the configuration of compatibility settings between the producers and the consumers for seamless serialization and deserialization.
 Kafka Schema Registry is used to ensure that there is no difference in the schema that is being used by the consumer and the one that is being used by the producer.
 While using the Confluent schema registry in Kafka, the producers only need to send the schema ID and not the entire schema.
 The consumer uses the schema ID to look up the corresponding schema in the Schema Registry.

-!!!- info "56.
-Name the various types of Kafka producer API."
-    There are three types of Kafka producer API available:
-    - Fire and Forget
-    - Synchronous producer
-    - Asynchronous produce

-!!!- info "57.
-What is the ZooKeeper ensemble?"
-    ZooKeeper works as a coordination system for distributed systems and is a distributed system on its own.
-It follows a simple client-server model, where clients are the machines that make use of the service, and the servers are nodes that provide the service.
-The collection of ZooKeeper servers forms the ZooKeeper ensemble.
-Each ZooKeeper server is capable of handling a large number of clients.

-!!!- info "58.
-What are Znodes?"
-    Nodes in a ZooKeeper tree are referred to as znodes.
-Znodes maintain a structure that contains version numbers for data changes, acl changes, and also timestamps.
-The version number, along with the timestamp, allows ZooKeeper to validate the cache and ensure that updates are coordinated.
-The version number associated with Znode increases each time the znode's data changes.

-!!!- info "59.
-What are the types of Znodes?"
-    There are three types of Znodes, namely:
-    - **Persistence Znode**: these are the znodes that remain alive even after the client who created that particular znode is disconnected.
-All znodes are persistent by default unless otherwise specified.
-    - **Ephemeral Znode**: Ephemeral znodes remain active only until the client is alive.
-Ephemeral Znodes get deleted whenever the client that created them gets disconnected from the ZooKeeper ensemble.
-They play an important role in the leader election.
-    - **Sequential Znode**: when znodes are created, it is possible to request the ZooKeeper to add an increasing counter to the end of the path.
-This counter is unique to the parent znode.
-Sequential nodes may be persistent or ephemeral.

-!!!- info "60.
-How can we create Znodes?"
-    Znodes are created within the given path.
-    **Syntax:**
-    ```
-    create /path/data
-    ```
-    Flags can be used to specify whether the znode created will be persistent, ephemeral, or sequential.
-    ```
-    create -e /path/data   # creates an ephemeral znode.
-    create -s /path/data   # creates a sequential znode.
-    ```
-    All znodes are persistent by default.

 !!!- info "61.
 Suppose you are sending messages to a Kafka topic using kafkaTemplate.
 You come across a requirement that states that if a failure occurs while delivering messages to a Kafka topic, you must retry sending the messages on the same partition with the same offset.
 How can you achieve this using kafkatemplate?"
     If you give the key while delivering the message, it will be stored in the same partition regardless of how many times you send it.
 The hashed key is used by Kafka to decide which partition needs to be updated.